comorment/containers/README.md

 Certain reference data can not be made publicly available, in which case we provide access instructions in a separate GitHub repository: https://github.com/comorment/reference.
 This repository is private - please approach your contact within CoMorMent project to enable your access.

+[matlab](matlab) folder contains pre-compiled binaries of certain MATLAB-based tools.
+These binaries can be executed using ``singularity/matlabruntime.sif`` container.

 Description of containers and usage instructions are provided in the [docs](docs)] folder.

 # Legacy